 I became a project manager by accident.
 It was not my intended career choice.
 In fact, I was not even working in the industry I dreamed of working in.
 And yet, one small event turned my whole life around and became the focus of my life for the next 25 years.
 On completion of my diploma, I wanted to become a COBOL or Visual Basic programmer.
 Instead, I found work as an information analyst for a small manufacturing company.

 One day, while chatting informally with the CEO of this company, I shared an observation I had made.
 15 minutes later I was directed to execute the suggestions I had made.
 And, a 25-year career in project management was started at that moment.

 Transform your project management skills and learn how to apply them as an agile project manager.

-And here lies my first gold nugget: Before attending any course in any other frameworks, such as Prince2 or Agile or even Scrum, start with a Diploma in Project Management that teaches you all the core fundamental tools and techniques from the Project Manager’s Body of Knowledge (PMBOK).
-Shaw Academy has an excellent course that will lay this foundation for you.
+And here lies my first gold nugget: before attending any course in any other frameworks, such as Prince2 or Agile or even Scrum, start with a Diploma in Project Management that teaches you all the core fundamental tools and techniques from the Project Manager’s Body of Knowledge (PMBOK).
+Shaw Academy has an excellent online project management course that will lay this foundation for you.